-In this brief, we present the immediate neighborhood temperature (INT) adaptive routing algorithm, which balances operating temperatures across 3-D NoCs by incrementally routing packets along low-temperature minimal paths.
-INT eliminates the need for system-wide temperature awareness; instead, it utilizes only local temperature information from adjacent routers to drive output port selection for in-flight packets.
-INT outperforms state-of-the-art proposals [5], [6], yielding shorter communication latency, lower congestion, and balanced temperature profiles.
-Our work demonstrates the effectiveness of localized temperature information in driving adaptive routing in 3-D NoCs.
+S.S.
+Kumar, A. Zjajo and R. van Leuken are with the Circuits and Systems Group, Faculty of EEMCS, Delft University of Technology, The Netherlands.
+Email: {s.s.kumar, a.zjajo, t.g.r.m.vanleuken}@tudelft.nl.
+This research was supported in part by the CATRENE programme under the Computing Fabric for High Performance Applications (COBRA) project CA104.
+In this paper, we present the Immediate Neighbourhood Temperature (INT) adaptive routing algorithm which balances operating temperatures across 3D NoCs by incrementally routing packets along low temperature minimal paths.
+INT eliminates the need for system-wide temperature awareness, and instead utilizes only local temperature information from adjacent routers to drive output port selection for in-flight packets.
+INT outperforms state-of-the-art proposals [5][6], yielding shorter communication latencies, lower congestion, and balanced temperature profiles.
+Our work demonstrates the effectiveness of localized temperature information in driving adaptive routing in 3D NoCs.